 There’s no denying it, if we want to help save our climate we need to recycle more.
 The problem is, with so many of us committing common recycling mistakes, we might just be doing more harm than good.
 So, to make sure you’re doing the best that you can for the planet, here at Kwik Sweep www.kwiksweep.co.uk we have made 7 common recycling mistakes you should avoid:

 So, you’ve got most of the soap out of that plastic container, do you just leave the remaining residue and chuck the container in the recycling?
 No!
 That’s because, when you leave liquids or sauces in items such as cooking jars or shampoo bottles, this liquid can easily contaminate paper or cardboard within a recycling bin.

 Which means, when it comes to recycling, that entire bin’s worth of rubbish may need to be discarded and head for a landfill rather than getting recycled.
 So, make sure you rinse or wash anything before you put it in your bin.

 2. Putting Plastic Bags in Your Recycling Bin

 For most of us, lining a bin with a bag is something we’ve done for years.
-However, when it comes to our recycling bin, this is a major no-no. That’s because, plastic bags cannot be recycled – which is why more and more supermarkets are removing bags from their shops.
+However, when it comes to our recycling bin, this is a major no-no as rubbish collection Edgware will face good deal of difficulties in sorting it.
+That’s because, plastic bags cannot be recycled – which is why more and more supermarkets are removing bags from their shops.

 Plus, for most of us, a plastic bin bag is used to stop food contaminating and causing our bin to stink.
 When it comes to recycling, all your rubbish should be washed before you put it in the bin.
 So, you really don’t need the bag!